 To avoid adverse tax consequences to our Named Executive Officers under Section 457A of the Code, upon a termination of employment that entitles an executive (other than Mr. Kelly) to the amounts described above in clauses (i) (Percent of base salary) and (iii) (Lump Sum Percent of base salary), such amounts (disregarding any change in control) will be calculated based upon the executive's base salary as of December 31, 2008 (these amounts are referred to as "vested non-compete consideration").
-If an executive's employment (other than Mr. Kelly's) has not otherwise terminated prior to December 31, 2017, the vested non-compete consideration will instead be paid to the executive on such date, and such vested non-compete consideration shall no longer be payable upon any subsequent termination of employment.
-Furthermore, in light of Section 457A of the Code, if an executive's employment (other than Mr. Kelly's) has not otherwise terminated prior to the end of a given year, the amounts payable pursuant to clauses (i) and (iii) above, disregarding any change in control, in respect of any base salary increase for such year from the prior year (these amounts are referred to as the "prepaid non-compete consideration") will instead be paid to the executive during the year following the year in which such base salary increase occurred.
+If an executive's employment (other than Mr. Kelly's) has not otherwise terminated prior to December 31, 2017, the vested non-compete consideration will instead be paid to the executive on such date, and such vested non-compete consideration shall no longer be payable upon any subsequent terminated prior to the end of a given year, the amounts payable pursuant to clauses (i) and (iii) above, disregarding any change in control, in respect of any base salary increase for such year from the prior year (these amounts are referred to as the "prepaid non-compete consideration") will instead be paid to the executive base salary increase occurred.
 If such an executive is terminated for cause following payment of the vested non-compete consideration and/or any prepaid non-compete consideration, such terminated executive will be required to repay such amounts to the Company.
 Similarly, if such an executive violates any of the restrictive covenants, such executive will be required to repay the portion of the vested non-compete consideration and prepaid non-compete consideration that would not otherwise have been paid under the original severance provision due to the violation.
 The Named Executive Officers' employment agreements also provide for the Company's right to offset any amounts otherwise owed to a Named Executive Officer upon a termination of employment by any amounts that such Named Executive Officer may owe to the Company at such time in connection with such repayment provisions.